juno-ai-labs/juno-runtime/README.md

 - Running Jetpack 6.2
 - Anker plugged into front USB port
 - Run `./setup-jetson.py` to configure Docker, power mode, and Jetson clocks.
-The script records its completion in `.setup_complete.toml` with version `2025.10.12` so subsequent runs can detect when reconfiguration is required.
+The script records its completion in `.setup_complete.toml` with version `2025.10.12` and the applied power mode so subsequent runs can detect when reconfiguration is required.

 # Getting started on a Nvidia Jetson Dev Kit
 1. Clone this repo `git clone https://github.com/juno-ai-labs/juno-runtime.git`